-First Nations art, including the nine totem poles at Brockton Point, is an inspiring and colourful cultural highlight in Vancouver's Stanley Park.
+First Nations art, including the nine totem poles at Brockton Point, is an inspiring and colorful cultural highlight in Vancouver's Stanley Park.
 The collection began in 1920 when the park purchased four of the monumental wooden sculptures and grew to nine in 2009 with the addition of one by a Squamish Nation artist.

-Totem poles are unique to the indigenous peoples of the Pacific Northwest coast, including British Columbia, Washington and Alaska.Continue to 8 of 8 below.
+Totem poles are unique to the indigenous peoples of the Pacific Northwest coast, including British Columbia, Washington, and Alaska.Continue to 8 of 8 below.

 08 of 08

 Stanley Park features an 8.8 km (5.5 mile) seawall that runs the perimeter and provides a perfect flat, paved path for rollerblading, biking, jogging, and hiking.